Piera/SnowBase/README.md

 4. `source env/bin/activate`
 5. `python finder.py`
 6. `./ngrok 5000`
-7. Update Twilio with the ngrok URL/alerts</li>
+7. Update Twilio with the ngrok URL/alerts
-8. Text codes to your new Twilio number</li>
+8. Text codes to your new Twilio number
-9. Alerts are distributed with each run of Add.py</li>
+9. Alerts are distributed with each run of Add.py
-10. Or, run scan.py to trigger alerts separately</li></ul>
+10. Or, run scan.py to trigger alerts separately

 <p></p>
 <h2>File Directory:</h2>